shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 With the ROB, we modify our stages as follows.
 Now, the RAT table and reservation stations will store references to ROB entries, instead of reservation station entries:
 - **Issue**:
    1. Read the instruction from the buffer.
-   2. Check if there is a RS entry, **and a ROB entry** available.
-Stall if there are no open entries.
+   2. Check if there is a RS entry **and a ROB entry** available.
+      - Stall if there are no open entries.
    3. Read the RAT table, read available sources, and update RAT to point to the ROB entry.
    4. Write to the RS and ROB.
 - **Execute**: No change